David Cowan (venture capitalist): Creative Works

 Cowan wrote and directed the musical “Lies in the Attic,” which was performed by a capella group Voices in Harmony four times in San Jose alongside other cast members.
 He co-wrote and starred in the Silicon Valley mockumentary “Bubbleproof,” which was produced by the Femtofilm project in 2017.
 Cowan was Executive Producer of the David Greenwald-directed documentary The Blech Effect, released in 2020.

-Cowan was also the Producer of Afghan Dreamers, a documentary that followed the members of an all-girl robotics team from Afghanistan who struggled to succeed in international competitions, until they were evacuated following the Taliban seizing control of Afghanistan.
-Afghan Dreamers won the Best Human Rights Film Award at Galway Film Fleadh and Honorable Mention for Best Documentary Feature at the 2022 Woodstock Film Festival.
+Cowan was also the Producer of Afghan Dreamers, a documentary about five girls in Afghanistan who were part of the Afghan Girls Robotics Team, an internationally competitive robotics team.
+Afghan Dreamers won the Best Human Rights Film Award at Galway Film Fleadh, Best Documentary Audience Award at Valladolid, Best Inspirational Storytelling at Savannah Film Fest, and Honorable Mention for Best Documentary Feature at the 2022 Woodstock Film Festival.
 In 2022, it joined the MTV Documentary Films slate licensed by Paramount/Viacom.
+In 2023, it was announced that it would exclusively premiere on May 23 on Paramount+.

 Philanthropy

 Cowan founded the Afghan Rescue Fund, an organization that works to assist and relocate Afghan families and individuals imperiled by the upheaval in Afghanistan and the Taliban regime.
 Cowan himself has coordinated the rescue of hundreds of endangered Afghans to date.

 Cowan previously served as a Trustee of the Richard Dawkins Foundation for Reason and Science before it merged with the Center for Inquiry.
 He serves as a board member of the merged organization.
 He also serves on the Advisory Board of the Center for Astrophysics | Harvard & Smithsonian as of 2022.